-To make sure you don’t become part of the former you need the best project management tool you can get a hold of.
-This way you’re always on top of deadlines, revisions, project timelines, and all your KPIs are spoken for.
+The right project management tool can make the difference between a project’s success or failure.
+They ensure you’re always on top of deadlines, revisions, project timelines, and all your KPIs are spoken for.

-If your team needs a project management solution and fast, this guide walks you through the best options out there and what they have to offer.
+If your team needs a project management solution, this guide walks you through the best options out there and what they have to offer.

 The Top 5 Best Project Management Tools